Top 5 UI/UX Design Agencies in the World

-These firms mainly provide services like user research, competitor evaluation, customer insights, workshops, personas, and a high-level UX strategy.
+User experience agency mainly provides services like user research, competitor evaluation, customer insights, workshops, personas, and a high-level user experience strategy.

 UX design consultancies

-Most of these firms position themselves as CX (customer experience) experts researching and executing user experiences across all touchpoints.
+Most of these firms position themselves as CX (customer experience) experts researching and executing user experience across all touchpoints.
 An excellent choice if you want to understand the holistic journey of your users.

-- UI/UX design agencies.
+- Top UX design agencies.
 These folks are generalists who work in an agile process and focus on the user interface first and foremost.
 They usually do just the right amount of research.
-And then proceed with an iterative process nailing down the user experience and UI design, while testing it with the users and stakeholders.
+And then proceed with an iterative process nailing down the user experience and UI design, while user-testing it with the clients and stakeholders.
 You can find many of these firms in San Francisco or New York.

-If you’re looking to build a digital product from scratch and have some basic requirements, we recommend hiring a UI/UX design agency that can do everything at a moderate cost.
+If you’re looking to build a digital product from scratch and have some basic requirements, we recommend hiring a creative digital agency that can do everything at a moderate cost.
 Or, if the money and timeline are out of the question, go with an established full-service design firm.

 UX vs UI: What’s the Difference between UI design and UX design?

 Let’s clarify something right off the bat.
 In the lexicon of design, user experience (UX) and user interface (UI) are not the same things.
 It has become something of a trend to use the terms interchangeably these days.
 But this is understandable — there is quite a bit of overlap between UX and UI.
 But erasing what distinguishes them is not just a small oversight — it is an error that can cost time and money.
-Worse, not differentiating between UX and UI can interrupt the smooth flow of the design process and create problems in the hiring process for UX design firms.
+Worse, not differentiating between UX and UI can interrupt the smooth flow of the design process and create problems in the hiring process for user experience design agencies.
 If potential employees can’t define their talents on a resume, and web design companies can’t properly identify what they’re looking for, mutually beneficial employment arrangements are quickly lost.
-You don’t want a lower-quality design team because of the wrong definition!
+You don’t want a lower-quality user interface design or development team because of the wrong definition!

-While plenty of great UX/UI design agencies clarify this difference, we’ve decided to help with a little explanation below.
+While plenty of great UI/UX agencies clarify this difference, we’ve decided to help with a little explanation below.

 What is User Experience (UX) — More Than Just Visual

 The key to understanding user experience (UX) lies in the word experience.
 UX encompasses the entire experience an end-user has from the moment they land on a site or open an application to the moment they leave.
 Sounds simple enough.
-But unlike other elements of digital design that focus on the creative yet technical mechanics of visual representation or back end programming, UX is about incorporating the perspective of the user and the subtleties of brand communication into the overall web design.
-It is the information architecture that systematizes visual content within the framework of a larger strategy.
-UX designers are the ones responsible for overseeing this dimension of the design process.
-Further, they are responsible for effectively incorporating the psychology and perspective of users.
-This crucial piece of UX design relies on UX research.
+But unlike other elements of digital design that focus on the creative yet technical mechanics of visual representation or back-end programming, UX is about incorporating the perspective of the user and the subtleties of brand communication into the overall web design.
+It is the information architecture that systematizes visual content within the framework of a larger strategy for creating a world-class digital product.
+UX designer is the one responsible for overseeing this dimension of the graphic design process.

 Typically, a UX designer does research (or this task is given to a UX researcher) to understand the audience the website is targeting, the psychology of these potential users, and how the dynamics of the user’s interaction with the interface in question affect their overall experience.
 The UX designer is then responsible for synthesizing this data with the broader brand vision or intention to help imagine a type of usability that is dynamic and user-informed.